MichaelKim/lyra/README.md

 - Media button shortcuts don't work normally in Linux.
 To get around it, the player uses `dbus` to directly access shortcuts. `dbus` requires several other packages to install:
   - `npm i -g node-gyp`
   - `sudo apt-get install libdbus-1-dev libglib2.0-dev`
   - Upon installing `dbus`, node will build the package for use.
 However, there may be differences in Node and Electron `NODE_MODULE_VERSION`s.
-To fix this, `electron-rebuild` is used, and must be run after running `npm i`:
-    - `./node_modules/.bin/electron-rebuild`
     - See more here: https://electronjs.org/docs/tutorial/using-native-node-modules